mhslinks/mhslinks.github.io/contribute/iOS.md

 ---
 layout: default
-title: Vivi on iOS
+title: Vivi on ios
+description: Vivi installation on ios
 ---

-#Vivi Installation - iOS
+# Vivi Installation - iOS

 Download vivi from : http://get.vivi.io/ or the app store